Pages

 General Atropates attracts the attention of historians because a couple of hypotheses exist regarding the origins of the name Azerbaijan.
 According to the classic tradition, the name comes from the time of Alexander of Macedon’s conquest of the Achaemenid Empire.

-In particular, it presumably originates from General Atropates - a commander of the Achaemenid King Darius III’s army’s right wing in the battle of Gaugamela in 331 BC.
-Atropates, as satrap (Median/Old Persian: xšaçapāvān, Parthian/Arsacid Pahlavi: šahrabof Media, commanded Median, Arranian (Latin: Albanian), Sacasenian, Cadusian and Arminian (Achaemenid's province of Armina, Old Persian: 𐎠𐎼𐎷𐎡𐎴Elamite: Harminuya, Greek: Arminyaya/ Armenia) troops.
+In particular, it presumably originates from General Atropates - a commander of the Achaemenid King Darius III’s army’s right wing in the battle of Gaugamela (also known as the battle of Arbella) in 331 BC.
+Atropates, as satrap (Median/Old Persian: xšaçapāvān, Parthian/Arsacid Pahlavi: šahrabof Media, commanded Median, Arranian (Latin: Albanian), Sacasenian, Cadusian, and Arminian (Achaemenid's province of Armina, Old Persian: 𐎠𐎼𐎷𐎡𐎴Elamite: Harminuya, Ancient Greek: Arminyaya/ Armenia) troops.

 Atropates, on the eve of Gaugamela battle, commanded the mounted reconnaissance squad that Darius III sent to reconnoiter the field.

-Intriguingly, during the battle of Gaugamela, Atropates’ units pushed Alexander of Macedon’s army to stop the advance and implemented defensive measures.
+Intriguingly, during the battle of Gaugamela (Ancient Greek: Γαυγάμηλα), Atropates’ units pushed Alexander of Macedon’s army to stop the advance and implemented defensive measures.
 Only Alexander’s personal intervention with fresh troops allowed the Macedonians to stop their retreat and concentrate on a victorious advance in the center, facing troops under the direct command of Darius III.

 Indeed, it was a unique moment in the battle.
 The Macedonian left wing had begun to retreat and, if King Darius III realized and utilized it, the battle’s outcome would have been completely different.
 However, as is well known, Darius III’s poor commanding and leadership skills resulted in the catastrophic defeat of the Achaemenids Army.
-When Darius lost the battle he ran to the Median capital of Ecbatana where Atropates tried to helped him to get a new army.
+When Darius lost the battle he ran to the Medes' capital of Ecbatana (Achaemenids' summer capital) where Atropates tried to help him to get a new army.

 One month after Darius III’s death in June 330 BC, Atropates surrendered to Alexander.
 Later, in a personal meeting, Alexander mentioned Atropates’ military skills and esteemed him so highly that his daughter was married to Perdiccas - a close ally to Alexander and commander of the Macedonian cavalry.
 The marriage occurred at the famous mass wedding in Susa in February 324 BC.
 Atropates traveled to Susa with Alexander and offered 100 Amazons, as Greeks called beautiful female archers from Media and Arrān (Latin: Albania, present-day Azerbaijan), for the Macedonian military elite.